michellevaccaro/de_id/README.md

 2) Entropy
    Suggestion for this as a measure of change from Ike Chuang (MIT).
-Using the e-based definititon.
+Using the e-based definition.
 Just a measure of "information."
 Look at Wikipedia for more info, very simple formula.